medialab/xan/README.md

 `xan` also leverages its own expression language so you can perform complex tasks that cannot be done by relying on the simplest commands.
 This minimalistic language has been tailored for CSV data and is faster than evaluating typical dynamically-typed languages such as Python, Lua, JavaScript etc.

-Note that this tool is originally a fork of [BurntSushi](https://github.com/BurntSushi)'s [`xsv`](https://github.com/BurntSushi/xsv), but has been nearly entirely rewritten at that point, to fit [SciencesPo's médialab](https://github.com/medialab) use-cases, rooted in web data collection and analysis geared towards social sciences.
+Note that this tool is originally a fork of [BurntSushi](https://github.com/BurntSushi)'s [`xsv`](https://github.com/BurntSushi/xsv), but has been nearly entirely rewritten at that point, to fit [SciencesPo's médialab](https://github.com/medialab) use-cases, rooted in web data collection and analysis geared towards social sciences (you might think CSV is outdated by now, but read our [love letter](./docs/LOVE_LETTER.md) to the format before judging too quickly).

 Finally, `xan` can be used to display CSV files in the terminal, for easy exploration, and can even be used to draw basic data visualisations.